2025 Hong Kong legislative election: Announcements

-The campaign only kick-started after Andrew Leung, who served as president of the legislature for nine years, made a surprise announcement on 29 September that he would stand down from the legislature, citing his age and his family.
+On 29 September, Andrew Leung, who served as president of the legislature for nine years, made a surprise announcement that he would stand down from the legislature, citing his age and his family.
 He said he hoped this would give capable candidates time to prepare sufficiently for the election.
 His decision further raised speculation about an age limit of 70 for lawmakers, although Leung said it was solely his personal decision.
 While recalling his nine-year leadership, Leung said the Legislative Council successfully ended the opposition's disruption.
 Possible successors for the presidency include Starry Lee and Chan Chun-ying.
 Ma Fung-kwok, 70, announced his retirement on the same day as Leung, also citing his age.

 Two veteran legislators, 76-year-old Liberal Party leader Tommy Cheung and Chan Kin-por, 71, confirmed their intention not to seek another term on 11 October.
 Cheung said he had carefully considered his decision with the development of the One Country, Two Systems, while Chan said he would be passing the baton to younger rank to run for the election.
 The sole self-branded "non-establishment" moderate member Tik Chi-yuen was also stepping down, saying a younger colleague from his party Third Side will run only as the party did not gather enough funding to support his re-election.
 More lawmakers dropped out in the next few days, including 72-year-old Business and Professionals Alliance for Hong Kong chairman Lo Wai-kwok, pro-Beijing camp's unofficial convenor Martin Liao, aged 68, and Roundtable convener Michael Tien.
 Outspoken lawmakers such as Doreen Kong opted to stand down as well, and dismissed claims that she was forced to do so.
 The two remaining legislators over 70, Regina Ip and Lai Tung-kwok of the New People's Party (NPP), confirmed their retirement on 25 October.
-Another outspoken member Paul Tse did not submit nomination for the election and thereby ending his 17-year career in the assembly.
+Another outspoken member Paul Tse did not submit nomination for the election, saying that "silence speaks louder than words", and thereby ending his 17-year career in the assembly.

 As a result, 35 incumbent legislators did not seek re-election, more than half having served only one term.
 All 12 incumbents who were over 70 chose not to seek re-election, while the other 23 decided against staying in the legislature likely because of their unsatisfactory performance, or vocal criticisms on some government policies, or to pave way for succession within the party.